Nike-Inc/riposte-microservice-template/README.md

 	1. If the task you need to do has an async non-blocking solution that doesn't eat up a bunch of threads when a lot of concurrent requests are happening, then use that.
-		* For example Cassandra has an async driver that can handle Cassandra requests concurrently with only a few threads, so if you're doing Cassandra stuff use that (see `ExampleCassandraAsyncEndpoint` for an example of using that driver).
+		* For example Cassandra has an async driver that can handle Cassandra requests concurrently with only a few threads, so if you're doing Cassandra stuff use that.
 		* Similarly if you're making downstream HTTP calls you can leverage Netty to do it in an efficient async nonblocking way without spawning a new thread to make the call (see `ExampleDownstreamHttpAsyncEndpoint` for an example of this).